collective/collective.developermanual/source/components/customizing_plone.rst

 changes are effective immediately and don't require you to write any code or restart Zope application server.
-The downsite is that since through-the-web changes don't have source code "recipe" how you did the changes they are not repea    le.
+The downsite is that since through-the-web changes don't have source code "recipe" how you did the changes they are not repeatable.
 If you need to do the same changes for another site again, or you need heavily modify your site, you need go through manual steps to achieve the same customization.